v1bh475u/v1bh475u.github.io/content/posts/polymorphism-after-inheritance.md

     return 0;
 }
 ```

 #### Have we come full circle?
 Well, not really!
-We are currently at much better place to be using template-based strategy pattern.
-If we would have tried to do so earlier, we would fail to store each instantiated template type in a single container as there is no abstraction covering it.
-But now, we have that abstraction in the form of `ShapeConcept` and `Shape` class.
-Thus, we can now use template-based strategies without any issues.
+We can actually use the template-based Strategy Pattern and it can work to some extent but we are currently at much better place to be using template-based strategy pattern.
+If we would have tried to do so earlier, we would fail to reason about the design.
+By our design, we would fail to conclude that `Circle<OpenGLDrawStrategy>` and `Circle<VulkanDrawStrategy>` that differ only in strategy are same.
+They will be treated as fundamentally different types!
+Also, not to forget, the value semantics are still missing with this approach.
+But with type erasure, we have a clean separation of concerns and can reason about the design much better.
+The public API is much cleaner, easier to use and stable while we have separated the more volatile aspects- the implementation details - behind a stable boundary.
+This allows us to change the implementation details without affecting the public API.

 ### Conclusion
 ![type-erase-sol](../images/type-erasure/type-erase-sol.png)